ThermoPilot/ThermoPilot/README.md

 ---

 ## 🔹 6.
-Universal Compatibility (Even on Locked Systems)
+Universal Compatibility

 ThermoPilot works on:

-- Intel
-- AMD
+- Intel and AMD CPUs
-- NVIDIA
+- NVIDIA and AMD GPUs
-- Acer
-- ASUS
-- MSI
-- Lenovo
-- Dell
-- HP
-- desktops
+- Windows 10 and 11
-- laptops
+- laptops and desktops

-Even on systems with locked CPU sensors (Acer), ThermoPilot still provides:

-- full GPU‑based thermal control
+- systems with full or partial telemetry
-- stable performance
-- safe EPP behavior

-The Acer Edition ensures compatibility even when CPU telemetry is hidden.
+If CPU telemetry is unavailable, ThermoPilot automatically falls back to **GPU‑only mode**, which remains safe and fully supported.

 ---